gdagstn/cellula/README.md

                        method = "AUC")
 ```

-Other methods are "Seurat" and "ssGSEA".
+Other methods are "Seurat", "UCell", and "ssGSEA".

 This will create a column named "labels_AUC" (or anything else the user determines using the `name` argument) in the `colData(sce)`.
 Assignments can be plotted: